BrunoCasagrandeSelinger/BrunoCasagrandeSelinger/README.md

-### Aspiring Full Stack Developer   -----   HyperionDev Full Stack Web Development Bootcamp
+### >>>>> Aspiring Full Stack Developer   -----   HyperionDev Full Stack Web Development Bootcamp<<<<<

+I am currently enrolled in the HyperionDev Full Stack Web Development Bootcamp and am on track to graduate in June 2024.
+With my background in IT, I became curious about how coding and web development could improve efficiency in this field, particularly about streamlining analysis and reporting tasks.
+Through this exploration, I discovered the transformative potential of software to address real-world problems.
+I am thrilled at the prospect of leveraging my unique combination of web and software development skills to make a positive impact in the tech industry and embark on an exciting new career path.

--I'm currently learning at HyperionDev:
+### Currently learning at HyperionDev:
   * HTML & CSS
   * JAVASCRIPT
   * JSON and AJAX